wassimbrsimo/KushimCodingTest/README.md

 ### Run (Android)

+Launch the KushimCodingTest/android project on android studio for the first time and run the project

-Launch an android emulator before running the android build using the following :
+to build the project using commands make sure you run the android emulator before running the android build using the following :

 1. Run Android
    ```sh